vineel49/pred_bcjr/README.md

-# Linear Prediction-Based Detection of Serially Concatenated DQPSK in SIMO-OFDM
+# Linear Prediction-based Detection of Serially Concatenated DQPSK in SIMO-OFDM

 MATLAB code for the journal: